Pay just $7.50 for postage

 These yummy rolls are also great the next day for an out-of-the-ordinary peanut butter and jelly sandwich.
 Or ham sandwich, or, well, you get the idea.
 Make a bunch.
 Enjoy them all!

 Rather than baking them buttery, you could also fill them with whatever savory or sweet stuff you have in mind.
-Pumpkin, apple butter, cheese, chocolate … the world is your oyster with this yeasted crescent roll recipe!
+Pumpkin, apple butter, hot dogs (aka Pigs in a Blanket), cheese, chocolate … the world is your oyster with this yeasted crescent roll recipe!

 In a small bowl, whisk together warm water, sugar, and yeast and let stand for 5 minutes.
 If it does not bubble and rise at this point, throw it out and repeat the proofing step with fresh yeast.